 One of the most time-consuming aspects of the relocation process is; physically transferring servers, software licenses, and data from one location to another.
 But if you migrate your operations to the cloud, a new location doesn’t require much physical infrastructure beyond an internet connection.

 The cloud removes the need to install, power, and cool an in-house server room, and allows employees to access files, applications, and server resources from virtually anywhere with an internet-enabled device.
 Professionals are also watching your systems remotely; which means you will hardly experience any technical difficulties and downtime during your move.

-Physically moving your IT hardware exposes you to a different set of risks, including theft, damaged servers, and lost data.
+Office relocation follows physically moving your IT hardware.
+Thus, exposes the devices to a different set of risks, including theft, damaged servers, and lost data.
 Before moving day, back up all your data and store it in the cloud for quick and easy access.
 Educate your staff about what your company has done to prepare for data loss and interruptions of service.
-If employees will be asked to work remotely; they need to know how to go about it and how they will be notified.
+If there are remote employees, they need to know how to go about it and keep constant communication during set-up.

 Keep in mind that newly installed systems rarely work right out the gates and will need minor tweaks.
 It’s therefore important to take the time to test whether the cabling is optimal, the network is reliable, and web-based services are accessible.